 Fast and Accurate Wall Framing

-An experienced builder’s no-nonsense approach to the bones of a house.
+An experienced carpenter shows you his no-nonsense approach to building the structure of a house.

 Whether the plans call for traditional stick framing or optimum-value engineering, the skills are relatively simple: straight and square cuts, a good hammer technique, economy of motion, and a strong back.
 There are a few tricks, however, that make the job easier and the results more professional.
 Here, I’ll explain some of the methods I’ve picked up, using a simple exterior wall as an example.

 Even though you’re probably the one who laid the sill plates and framed the deck, it’s still a good idea to make sure that the deck is square before framing the walls.
 The simplest method to use is to check the corners by measuring a 3/4/5 triangle and then extending the angle with a reference chalkline.
 I’ve found it faster, however, to use a laser that shoots two lines at 90°.
 Two people can square up a deck in about 10 minutes, and there’s less chance for error.
 If the deck isn’t square, it’s usually within a 1/4-in. tolerance that we can correct by moving the plate location marks out beyond the deck edge or inward toward the center of the deck.

 After squaring up the deck, we snap lines for the plates.
 While we’re at it, we also snap a reference centerline across the deck so that we can check that walls are parallel or, when it’s snapped to represent the ridgeline, use it to lay out a gable wall.

 We frame the walls flat on the deck by first toenailing the bottom plates down on edge along the chalklines.
 After double-checking the window and door schedule, we mark these locations on the plates.
 I also figure out where the partitions intersect the wall and mark the location of the backers.
 If there’s a conflict between the partition’s placement and the eventual locations of interior trim, I usually call the architect before making the necessary adjustments.